 - A written report on the potential impact of your content

-This Continuing Professional Development can be studied within the BA (Hons) Health and Social Care Development award framework or as a single CPD.
+This Continuing Professional Development is studied as a single CPD.

 The University may make changes to a programme of study or module where such changes are deemed to be beneficial to students, are minor in nature and unlikely to impact negatively upon students or become necessary due to circumstances beyond the control of the University.